bltlab/seqscore/README.md

 ```

 A few things to note:
-* The reference file must be specifed with the `--reference` flag.
+* The reference file must be specified with the `--reference` flag.
 * The chunk encoding (BIO, BIOES, etc.) must be specified using the
   `--labels` flag.
 * Both files need to use the same chunk encoding.
 If you have